kmansi3008/kmansi3008/README.md

 ## The Storyteller 👨‍💻📈
 Turning Data into Decisions 🎯
 Hey there! 👋 I'm a Data Analyst driven by curiosity and caffeine, on a mission to leverage data to understand the "why" behind the "what".
 Whether it's wrangling spreadsheets or visualizing trends in dashboards, I love turning raw numbers into powerful and meaningful stories. 📖
 Data talks—I just help it speak louder. 📊🔊

-**kmansi3008/kmansi3008** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 # 🧰 Tech Toolkit